ninabarzh/broomstick/content/posts/reisswolf.md

 ---

-This started, as many things do, with an offhand comment in conversation: “Isn’t it strange that a company like REISSWOLF—handling sensitive data for decades—has no public breaches?”
+This started, as many things do, with an offhand comment in conversation: “Isn’t it strange that a company like REISSWOLF, handling sensitive data for decades, has no public breaches?”

 Strange indeed.

 Curiosity piqued, I started digging.
-What I found was less an open book and more a politely sealed envelope: glossy references to ISO certifications, GDPR compliance, and a “closed security chain”—but no independent breach logs, no third-party audit results, and no visible incidents across over forty years of operations.
+What I found was less an open book and more a politely sealed envelope: glossy references to ISO certifications, GDPR compliance, and a “closed security chain”, but no independent breach logs, no third-party audit results, and no visible incidents across over forty years of operations.

 Now, either REISSWOLF is the Fort Knox of document management, or they’ve perfected the fine art of telling us just enough without saying very much at all.
-This article explores that tension—the difference between looking secure and being transparent—and what it can mean for those entrusting them with data.
+This article explores that tension, the difference between looking secure and being transparent, and what it can mean for those entrusting them with data.

 ---